Patrick Lathrop – Executive Director

 David Sweeney – Secretary

 David Sweeney is best known at the Coaster Theatre for his acting.
-He has appeared in over forty productions since his Coaster Theatre debut in the 2000 production of The Music Man.
+He has appeared in over 40 productions since his Coaster Theatre debut in the 2000 production of The Music Man.
 Some of his recent performances include: Uncle Billy (It’s a Wonderful Life), Ben (Let’s Murder Marsha), the King (Once Upon a Mattress) and Mushnik (Little Shop of Horrors).
 David serves on the program committee of the Coaster Theatre Playhouse Board.
 This committee is charged with recommending a season of plays which will offer a rich variety of styles and genres for Coaster Theatre patrons.
 Off state, David is pastor of Calvary Episcopal Church in Seaside.

-Laura Freedman – Treasurer
+Darren Hull – Treasurer

 Richard Bowman – Director